BergerZvika/Problem-Solver/README.md

 the solver use A* algorithm to find fastest path to the goal state.

 ## Test Algorithm
+to choose the nost powerfull algorithm we do test. we choose random 10 matrix beetween 10x10 to 50x50 and run all 4 algorithm (bfs, dfs, best first search. a*) and check who is the most faster and who return the lowest cost. all the deatails we show with graf in pdf file graf.pdf

 ## Files
 - main.cpp